jaalto/project--linux-tmpfs-ramdisk/README.rst

 A Linux administrator utility to manage selected directories in tmpfs RAM.

-Keep list of directories like ``/tmp`` and ``/var/cache`` in RAM in a single mount point.
-The idea is speed and less HDD/SDD wear of frequently accessed or written files.
-In low RAM systems (NAS, routers, other embedded Linux), it's possible to use RAM better by using tempfs filesystem like Zram[1].
+Keeps list of directories like ``/tmp`` and ``/var/cache`` in RAM under a single mount point.
+The idea of keeping freuently frequently accessed or written files, like logs, in memory is for speed and less HDD/SDD wear.
+In low RAM systems (NAS, routers, other embedded Linux), it's possible to use RAM better by replacing basic tempfs with Zram[1].

-For virtualized environments, the network traffic can be also reduced by not writing directly to remote disk but keeping the data in host A's memory. ::
+For virtualized environments, the network traffic is also reduced by not writing directly to remote disk but keeping the data in host's memory. ::

      HOST                     NAS